TechSenseiX/tic-tac-toe-ai/README.md

 # Tic Tac Toe Game

-This is a simple Tic Tac Toe game implementation where you can play against an AI opponent.
+This project is a simple implementation of the classic Tic Tac Toe game using HTML, CSS3, and JavaScript.
+It features two playing modes (Player vs Player and Player vs AI)

 ## Technologies Used
 - HTML